Mutual Life Building (Seattle): 1909–1955: The Shafer Brothers

-1955–1990: Decline and revival
+1955–present: Decline and revival

 In October 1955, the Mutual Life Building was purchased from the Shafer Brothers Land Company by Seattle dentist and real estate investor Dr. Sidney T. Magnuson for an undisclosed price.
 Henry Broderick, Inc, who had brokered the sale of the building 45 years prior, was again involved in the transaction.
 By this time Pioneer Square had been in decline for years and neighboring buildings were being demolished for parking lots rather than new development.
 The Mutual Life Building, though not in danger of demolition, was showing its age; its once bright buff brick darkened with decades of soot and pollution and the ground floor was now a hodgepodge of multi-colored facades and garish retail signage.

-The early 1960s saw the public rediscovery of Seattle's underground tunnels starting a history craze and raising awareness of the unique architecture of the Pioneer Square area and the poor condition its buildings were in.
-The now mostly vacant Mutual Life Building, recognized as one of the most important buildings on the square was seen as well suited for renovation into studios.
+The early 1960s saw the public rediscovery of Seattle's underground tunnels that raised awareness of the unique architecture of the Pioneer Square area and the poor condition its buildings were in.
+The Mutual Life Building, now mostly vacant, was recognized as one of the most important buildings on the square and well suited for renovation into studio units.
 The building's water-powered hydraulic elevator was identified as the last one operating in the city and possibly the country and its basement bank vaults reached by a long forgotten marble stairway were a popular destination for urban spelunkers.

 In 1961, spurred on by Anne Hauber's Committee of 33 and the Municipal Art Commission, backers of a proposed ordinance to establish a historic sites council in Seattle met with community leaders in a union hall in the Mutual Life Building, officially kickstarting the city's historic preservation movement.
-Among those in attendance for a roundtable discussion were Henry Broderick, Joshua Green, Victor Steinbrueck, Ibsen Nelson, author Mary Bard Jensen, mayor Gordon S. Clinton and council member Harlan Nelson.
+Among those in attendance for a roundtable discussion were Henry Broderick, Joshua Green, Victor Steinbrueck, Ibsen Nelson, author Mary Bard Jensen, mayor Gordon S. Clinton and city councilman Harlan Nelson.
 Reflecting efforts to bring the neighborhood upscale, The Brittania Tavern, which had occupied the former bank vault space for decades, was replaced by Elroy's ice cream parlor, a popular component of Gay Nineties nostalgia, soon to be followed by more restaurants occupying the entire building and the beginnings of a cosmetic restoration that would spruce up the ground floor and finally wash away the decades of grime.
 In June 1970, the Pioneer Square Neighborhood was officially added to the National Register of Historic Places with the Mutual Life Building as a contributing structure and was later named a national historic site with a plaque ceremony in 1978.